Porsche 356: 356 "pre-A"

 From the earliest, 1,100 cc Gmünd beginnings, the overall shape of the 356 remained more or less set.
 In 1951, 1,300 and 1,500 cc engines with considerably more power were introduced.
-In April 1952 the split windscreen was replaced by a slightly V-shaped, single windshield, which fit into the same shape opening.
+In April 1952, the split windscreen was replaced by a slightly V-shaped, single windshield, which fit into the same shape opening.
 In 1953, the 1300 S or "Super" was introduced, and the 1,100 cc engine was dropped.

-In late-1954 Max Hoffman, the sole US importer of Porsches, convinced Porsche to build a stripped down roadster version with minimal equipment and a cut-down windscreen.
+In late 1954, Max Hoffman, the sole US importer of Porsches, convinced Porsche to build a stripped down roadster version with minimal equipment and a cut-down windscreen.

-Towards the end of the original 356's time (in 1955, when the 356 A was about to be introduced) Hoffman, wanting a model name rather than just a number, got the factory to use the name "Continental" which was applied mostly to cars sold in the United States.
+Towards the end of the original 356's time (in 1955, when the 356 A was about to be introduced), Hoffman, wanting a model name rather than just a number, got the factory to use the name "Continental" which was applied mostly to cars sold in the United States.
 Ford, makers of the Lincoln Continental, sued.
 This name was used only in 1955 and today this version is especially valued.
 For 1956, the equivalent version was briefly sold as the "European".
-Today all of the earliest Porsches are highly coveted by collectors and enthusiasts worldwide, based on their design, reliability and sporting performance.
+Today, all of the earliest Porsches are highly coveted by collectors and enthusiasts worldwide, based on their design, reliability and sporting performance.

+The M422 Mighty Mite, a military light utility vehicle built for the United States Marine Corps, originally used the engine from the 1300 S, but the production M422 had to use a different engine due to regulations requiring US-built equipment in US military vehicles.

 356 A

 In late 1955, with numerous small but significant changes, the 356 A was introduced.
 Its internal factory designation, "Type 1", gave rise to its nickname "T1" among enthusiasts.
 In the US, 1,200 early 356s had been badged as the "Continental" and then a further 156 from autumn 1955 to January 1956 as an even rarer T1 "European" variant after which it reverted to its numerical 356 designation.
-In early 1957 a second revision of the 356 A was produced, known as Type 2 (or T2).
+In early 1957, a second revision of the 356 A was produced, known as Type 2 (or T2).
 Production of the Speedster peaked at 1,171 cars in 1957 and then started to decline.
 The four-cam "Carrera" engine, initially available only in the spyder race cars, became an available option starting with the 356 A.

 Within the last 25 years, replicas of the 356 A have become very popular.